Quotennial/quotennial.github.io/_posts/2019-06-28-loveisland.md

 ![loveisland_sentiment](../assets/images/love_island/loveisland_sentiment.png)

 As the figure shows, there is a positive sentiment relating to the show.
 Lot's of excitement, however the classification also provides the subjectivity score, we can see the more extreme the sentiment scores, the more subjective a tweet is likely to be.
 These are the tweets in the top right of the figure.
-This passes the common sense test, as we use more excitable language we may stray from strictly the facts and us language to express how we feel.
+This passes the common sense test, as we use more excitable language we may stray from strictly the facts and use language to express how we feel.

 # Regular Sentiment Checker